inemtsev/inemtsev/README.md

 ### Hi 👋,
-My name is Ilya and I love learning all things technology
+My name is Ilya and I love learning

 <!--